 In addition to the above, a bank reference must be submitted by Dominica citizens living abroad, Dominica citizens opening an account remotely, and foreigners.

-Finally, a cover letter detailing your reason for opening the account must be provided by foreigners.
+A cover letter detailing the reason for opening the account must be provided by foreigners.
+However, this step can be avoided by foreign nationals who acquire a Dominica passport through the country’s citizenship program.

 - Company constitution